 When the results of Florence’s genetic testing came back, her first response was despair.
 “Am I just doomed to be this size forever?” she asked, looking down at her size 22 body.
 Luckily, the answer is an emphatic NO!

-I told Florence what I’ve been working to tell women for years — your genes are NOT your destiny.
-But they do give us valuable information about what might (or might not) work well for your unique body.
+Florence had a couple of genetic markers that can indicate an increased risk of obesity.
+But I told her what I’ve been telling women for years — your genes are NOT your destiny.
+That said, they do give us valuable information about what might (or might not) work well for your unique body.

 Have you ever been in a situation where you felt a certain way, and had the urge to express it but knew that you had to do so productively?
 Maybe you wanted to cry, but you were in the middle of an important meeting, so you suppressed the urge.
 Or someone made you so angry you wanted to scream, but you’ve learned that yelling doesn’t solve anything, so you took a deep breath and paused before reacting.